nongdenchet/android-data-binding/README.md

 # android-data-binding
-Sample use of Data Binding Library
+Sample use of Data Binding Library <br />
-Apply MVVM for android
+Apply MVVM for android <br />
-Unit test ViewModel with JUnit4
+Unit test ViewModel with JUnit4 <br />